-The genus Vitis, to which it counts, is probably over 130, the grape-bearing variant Vitis vinifera probably over 80 million years old (there was still dinosaurs).
-Over 79.99 million years was the vine dioecious that is, male and female organs were arranged on separate plants.
-Only in the last maybe 10,000 years has man the zwitterblütigen Variants because of their unequal higher income security selected and brought heavily into cultivation.
-The hermaphrodite flower shape thus corresponds, so to speak, only the last milliseconds of the vine evolution.
+The genus Vitis, to which it belongs, is probably over 130, the grape-bearing variant Vitis vinifera probably over 80 million years old (there were still dinosaurs).
+The vine was over 79.99 million years old dioecious, that is, male and female organs were arranged on separate plants.
+It has only been in the last maybe 10,000 years that humans have zwitterblütigen Variants because of their much higher income security selected and heavily grown.
+The hermaphrodite flower shape thus corresponds, so to speak, only to the last milliseconds of the vine evolution.
 But this also means that genetics are mainly shaped by the period of 79.99 million years.
 With the many spontaneous ones intersections that have arisen over time were created by the heterozygous Characteristic (split inheritance) of the vines the characteristics of the offspring clearly different from the parents and led to a variety of varieties.

 The subgenus Vitis subg.
 Muscadinia has 20 pairs of chromosomes (2n = 40), the nodes are without diaphragm, the tendrils unbranched, the berries are thrown off individually when ripe.
 There is only one Muscadinia species (with three varieties), the correct name of which should be Muscadinia rotundifolia .
 However, in most publications it is often referred to as Vitis rotundifolia designated.
-Although Muscadinia does not play a special role in wine production, it is due to its resistance versus phylloxera and nematodes for the breeding new grape varieties and documents Interesting.
-However, the different chromosomes cause great problems in crossbreeding.
-Some biologists argue that Muscadinia next to Vitis to raise a separate genus.
+Muscadinia does not play a special role in wine production, but it is due to its resistance against phylloxera and nematodes for the breeding new grape varieties and documents Interesting.
+However, the different chromosomes cause great problems at crossings.
+Some biologists advocate making Muscadinia a separate genus alongside Vitis.